Thousands Rally In Niger Seeking Withdrawal Of French Troops

-Niamey, Niger: Thousands rallied Saturday in the Niger capital Niamey to demand that former colonial ruler France withdraw its troops as sought by a junta which seized power in June.
+(MENAFN- Jordan Times) NIAMEY, Niger - Thousands rallied on Saturday in Niger's capital Niamey to demand that former colonial ruler France withdraw its troops as sought by a junta which seized power in June.

 The protesters gathered near a base housing French soldiers following a call by several civic organisations hostile to the French military presence in the West African country.